 Leaving Cert results advice

-It’s almost that time of year again when the wait is over and the dreams of young people are realised or dashed.
-The thoughts of college life become a reality.
-The wait for CAO offers begins in earnest and a massive collective sigh of relief for parents nationally is exhaled.
-However for some today will be a day of bitter disappointment.
-The hopes of many young people will be tarnished and for many a dread of ‘what next’ becomes a reality.
-For these young people consolation seems ineffective.
-Right now all that they can see is that they fell short of what they wanted.
+However, for some, today will be a day of bitter disappointment.
+The hopes of many young people will be tarnished and, for many, a dread of ‘what next’ becomes a reality.
+For these young people, consolation seems ineffective.
+Right now, all that they can see is that they fell short of what they wanted.

-So even if you are gutted by missing out on your ideal choice remember that plenty other opportunities exist when you attend third level institutes.
-So grab it with both hands, hold tight and enjoy it!
+So, even if you are gutted by missing out on your ideal choice, remember that plenty of other opportunities exist when you attend third-level institutes.
+Grab it with both hands, hold tight and enjoy it!